“It takes a minute for your whole life to change.

 In honor of Teddy Balkind, a petition has been started to make neck guards mandatory in hockey.
 You can sign it here.

 This story was submitted to Love What Matters by Adrian Wood.
-You can follow her journey here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Adrian: